 If Dominion limits or refuses to let an individual see their services record, Dominion will also notify the advocate and tell the individual that he can ask to have a lawyer or authorized insurer of their choice see their record.
 If the individual makes their request, Dominion will disclose the record to that lawyer or authorized insurer (§ 8.01-413 of the Code of Virginia).

-Dominion will, without charge, give individuals any help they may need to read and understand their record and request amendments to it.
+Dominion will, without charge, give individuals any help they may need to read and understand their service's record and request amendments to it.

 If an individual asks to challenge, amend, or explain any information contained in their services record, Dominion will investigate and file in the services record a written report concerning the individual's request.